neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/types/time.md

 CALL {
     CREATE (this0:Movie)
     SET this0.time = $this0_time
-    RETURN this0
+    RETURN this0, [ metaVal IN [{type: 'Created', name: 'Movie', id: id(this0), properties: this0}] WHERE metaVal IS NOT NULL AND metaVal.id IS NOT NULL ] as this0_mutateMeta
 }

+WITH this0, this0_mutateMeta as mutateMeta
-RETURN this0 { .time } AS this0
+RETURN mutateMeta, this0 { .time } AS this0
 ```

 ### Expected Cypher Params